| Copyright | (c) Justin Le 2015 |

 you want to resume, and the non-resuming version for those you don't.

-Now, making or writing your own generic Auto
+Now, making or writing your own generic Auto combinators and

 transformers that take advantage of serialization is a bit of